“Everyone Died But Me”

 Eliza was always a little bit shy, and it was Walter who encouraged her over the years to join many ladies groups at church and in the community.
 Eliza loved crocheting, so she volunteered to crochet a blanket for each new baby baptized at her church, which was still Our Lady of the Mount.
 She also loved to bake and to read and spent many hours volunteering at the library.
 She and Walter did a bit of traveling, though never too far from home, as Walter didn’t like to take off too much time from work.
 Eliza says she loved to travel and wished she could have done more.
 Their plan was to take a trip to Europe once Walter retired, but, again, tragedy struck, and Walter died suddenly of a heart attack in his fifties.

 Surprisingly, Eliza is making a smooth adjustment to her new environment.
 At times she is confused, but overall she is pleasant and sweet.
-She was delighted when the activity staff brought her some crocheting needles and supplies, and she likes to read – out loud – the introductory materials she received from the home upon her admission, such as the Resident Bill of Rights or the form letter from the administrator.
+She has started crocheting again and likes to read, out loud, the introductory materials she received from the home upon her admission, such as the Resident Bill of Rights or the form letter from the administrator.
 She enjoys reading and commenting on this material very much and likes to discuss its finer points.
 She has yet to make any close friends but enjoys sitting with others.

 (Originally written September 1994)